johampel/rest-cli/README.md

 ## How to build

-This is a Java 17 based [https://quarkus.io/](Quarkus) application.
-In order to built the final executable run:
+This is a Java 17/[Quarkus](https://quarkus.io/) based application.
+In order to build the final executable run:

 ```shell script
 ./mvnw package -Pnative